phamtrongthang123/medical_hallucination/README.md

 - [Mitigation Methods for Medical Hallucination](#mitigation)

 ## What makes Medical Hallucination Special? <a name="difference"></a>
+Our primary contributions include:

+1. A **taxonomy** for medical hallucination in Large Language Models
+2. **Benchmarking models** using a medical hallucination dataset and physician-annotated LLM responses to real medical cases, providing direct insight into the clinical impact of hallucinations.
+3. A **multi-national clinician survey** on their experiences with medical hallucinations.

+These contributions collectively *advance our understanding of medical hallucinations and their mitigation strategies*, with implications extending to regulatory frameworks and best practices for the deployment of AI in clinical settings.

 ## Hallucinations in Medical LLMs <a name="llms"></a>
 Please refer to table 1 of our paper for examples of medical hallucination in clinical tasks, and table 2 for an organized taxonomy of medical hallucination.